lermana/nyc_dob_analysis/report.md

 - 26,440
 - 40,187

-went through DoB NOW.
-The DoB has been pushing its DoB NOW system as the desired standard and the system has been accounting for an increasing proportion of permit issuances each year.
+went through DOB NOW.
+The DoB has been pushing its DOB NOW system as the desired standard and the system has been accounting for an increasing proportion of permit issuances each year.

 Applications and permits tracked each other well over the time period study - the vast majority of applications are approved.
 In 2017, there are 94% more permits issued, as compared to the year 2000.
 The climb in permit issuance since the recession shows that the real estate market has been recovering well, but also that it may be cooling off since hitting its all-time high in 2017